spectrocloud/librarium/docs/docs-content/palette-cli/commands/fips-validate.md

 ## Services

 The `services` subcommand validates the FIPS compliance of the service endpoints in your clusters.
-The command scans the service endpoints and conducts a handshake with each endpoint thorugh [testssl](https://testssl.sh/).
-The handshake is used to verify if the service endpoind is using FIPS compliant TLS versions and cryptographic ciphers.
+The command scans the service endpoints and conducts a handshake with each endpoint through [testssl](https://testssl.sh/).
+The handshake is used to verify if the service endpoint is using FIPS compliant TLS versions and cryptographic ciphers.
 The service endpoint's certificate is also verified if it's within a valid timeframe by verifying its start and expiration dates.

 The following flags are available for the `services` subcommand: